rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 ### :octicons-goal-16: 1.1 **Lab Objective**

-The objective of this lab is to import network devices and their configurations into Netbox from Zabbix, as well as demonstrate the basic operation of OSPF routing between two routers connected in a ring and monitored via SNMP.
+The objective of this lab is to import network devices and their configurations into Netbox from Zabbix, as well as demonstrate the basic operation of OSPF routing between three routers connected in a ring and monitored via SNMP.

 ### :material-lan: 1.2 **Lab Topology**
 Below is the topology in image format, representing the routers, servers, and their connections.